afs202005277/JetpackJoyride/docs/README.md

 ## Implemented Features

 - **Player movement**: While the space bar is begin pressed, the player moves up (one unit at a time) until hitting the upper limit of the screen.
-Releasing the space bar, the player starts to fall (move down) until the ground is reached.
+Releasing the space bar makes the player fall (move down) until the ground is reached.
 - **Collision detection**: When playing, the program is constatly checking for collisions between the player and every object, such as, coins and obstacles, and runs the appropriate method depending on the object.
-- **Obstacles**: As the game progresses obstacles (lasers and rockets) are generated randomly on the far right of the game screen.
+- **Obstacles**: As the game progresses, obstacles (lasers and rockets) are generated randomly on the far right of the game screen.
 - **Coins**: As the game progresses coins are generated randomly.
-- **Counters**: While the game is running, two counters are presented on screen.
+- **Counters**: While the game is running, two counters are presented on the screen.
 One contains the distance the player has moved and the other the coins that the player has collected.
 - **Main Menu**: When the application starts the Main Menu screen appears and the player is presented with three options: Play - play the game, Instructions - show the instructions, Exit - exit the program.
 - **Game Over**: When the program detects a collision between the player and an obstacle, the game stops and the user is presented with the Game Over screen over the previously running game where the user can choose to either replay the game or return to the Main Menu.

 ## Planned Features

-- **Ranking**: Since complexity isn't the main focus of this project, this feature was not implemented because it would not allow to use more design patterns than we already use.
+- **Ranking**: Since complexity isn't the main focus of this project, this feature was not implemented because it would not allow to use more design patterns than the ones we already use.
 All the remaining planned features were successfully implemented.